 How can you contribute towards regenerative travel?

 There are many things you as a traveller can do to make a difference.
 It’s important to do your research and ask questions.
 Ask your travel provider how they are contributing to the environment and local communities.
-There are also plenty of things you can do yourself to lighten your ecological footprint.
+There are also plenty of things you can do yourself to lighten your ecological footprint and promote regeneration.

 - When packing, think reusable!
 Consider reusable masks, water bottles, coffee cups, etc. This can have a real impact on reducing unnecessary single-use plastic products.

 - Remember that when out and about.
 Try to bring items that help reduce waste in places like markets, cafés, and shops.
 Use your own cloth shopping bag, coffee cup, or even a reusable straw made from glass, bamboo, or stainless steel.
 Better yet, choose not to use a straw at all and make sure you tell this to the staff.